Danbenyo123/newsletter-dummyblock/README.md

 See the `options.php` file to add more options to your block and the `block.php` file to use them to render the block.

-Remember to add each new option to the default array in `block.php`.
+Remember to add each new option to the default array in `block.php`.# dummyBlockTry